An Essential Element? Bromine

 Publié par Ben White le

-bromine_essential_elementBromine should be recognised as the 28th essential element for all species, from fruit flies to humans, in according to researchers at Vanderbilt University.
-Study results were published 2014 in Cell, and demonstrate that without bromine, collagen type IV molecules will not bond together properly to form the structural proteins of connective tissues, leading to disrupted tissue development.
+Bromine should be recognised as the 28th essential element for all species, from fruit flies to humans, according to researchers at Vanderbilt University.
+Study results were published in 2014 in Cell, and demonstrate that without bromine, collagen type IV molecules will not bond together properly to form the structural proteins of connective tissues, leading to disrupted tissue development.

 At this point it may be premature to say that bromine should be added to the list of elements essential to human life until this work is unequivocally confirmed by other researchers in humans.
-Nevertheless it is very exciting to hear that bromine is apparently essential to collagen formation in species throughout the phylogenetic spectrum, from insects to humans.
+Nevertheless, it is very exciting to hear that bromine is apparently essential to collagen formation in species throughout the phylogenetic spectrum, from insects to humans.

 Bromine Background